niermann/holoaverage/docs/tutorial.rst

         "adjust_shift" : true

 When the interference pattern is smaller than the area of the hologram, the amplitude normalization of the flat-field correction might produce strong artifacts.
-In these cases it might be beneficial to only normalize the phases of the reconstructions.
+In these cases, it might be beneficial to only normalize the phases of the reconstructions.
 This can be adjusted by the :ref:`param-only_phase` parameter.
 You should also consider to use the :ref:`param-align_roi` parameter in cases of smaller interference patterns.